mackenzie-km/mackenzie-km.github.io/_posts/2019-11-29-passing_react_data_child_to_grandparent.markdown

 ```

 ### Now we go to the parent

+#### LONG SIDEPOINT:
 Note how receiveFromChild isn't written as () => receiveFromChild(value).

 Why? props.sendToParent(value) was in the child.
 This was equal to our pre-populated function.
 Sooo... receiveFromChild is pre-populated.

 If you try to do receiveFromChild(value), it complaints that value is not defined.
 If you try to do receiveFromChild("hello!"), it complains that props.sendToParent is not a real function (in child.js).
-Wut..... a simple console.log(receiveFromChild("hello") prints undefined.
-I think this is because of the following quote:
+A simple console.log(receiveFromChild("hello") prints undefined.

-> When a function call is made on a built-in method that expects a callback function argument to be provided, but no such function exists. -[Airbrake.io ](https://airbrake.io/blog/javascript-error-handling/x-is-not-a-function-typeerror) It seems that receiveFromChild("hello") is looking for a callback function to put this value into, but there is no such callback (remember, receiveFromChild is pre-populated).
-Let me double check on this theory...
+Wut?!
+receiveFromChild already returns a pre-populated function.
+To do receiveFromChild(value) is to try to stick a value into a callback function that doesn't exist.
+There's no place to put the value!
+Everything is pre-populated.
+This isn't a callback function.

+To visualize this issue better, imagine this example:
+let popup = () => {
+  alert("WOW")
+}

+If you do alert() - you'll see a popup.
+If you do alert()(), you will see a popup... and then an error in console log.
+It runs alert() just fine, but after it then tries to run the second set of parenthesis as a function with this value (in this case, no value; empty parenthesis) plugged in.
+But the return value of alert() isn't a callback function.
+It's just undefined.
+So you're trying to say undefined()... no bueno.

 Anyways, a simple reference to the parent's callback function (receiveFromChild) will sufficiently reference our pre-filled function.